moji-2024/rna-seq-reanalysis/workflow/explanation/Explain_step4_libraryInfo_and_Qualimap Report.md

 <h2>Reads Alignment (Table)</h2>

 - Mapped reads (26.8M): These are reads that aligned to the genome.
-This is a healthy number. == This is wnat we want.
+This is a healthy number. == This is what we want.

 - Secondary alignments (5.5M): Reads that align in more than one place. == Expected in RNA-seq.